Weltraumschaf/blog.weltraumschaf.de/content/blog/What_causes_E_STRICT_errors_in_PHP.md

 ---
-title: "What causes E_STRICT errors in PHP"
+title: What causes E_STRICT errors in PHP
-description: "What causes E_STRICT errors in PHP."
+description: What causes E_STRICT errors in PHP.
 date: 2011-07-16T09:42:24+01:00
-tags: ["PHP"]
+tags:
+  - PHP
-categories: ["Programming"]
+categories:
+  - Programming
-authors: "Sven Strittmatter"
+authors: Sven Strittmatter
 ---

 Some months ago  this question came up on  my work.
 We asked our  self what kind